Frequently Asked Questions

 What is the time commitment associated with PEGS?

-From an academic perspective, PEGS is a two year program that is integrated into your normal program of study.
-Each semester, you will enroll in one three-credit course, each of which is treated by KSU’s registration and tuition structures as a regular class.
+PEGS occurs during the first 5 semesters of the student’s KSU career.
+Each semester, students enroll in one three-credit course, each of which is treated by KSU’s registration and tuition structures as a regular class.
 Please refer to the PEGS Experience page for details on the courses that are part of the program.

 Is PEGS specific to certain majors?No, PEGS welcomes students from all majors.
 In fact, the diversity of interests among our students is a key ingredient of the program’s success.